-During fiscal 2015, the Florida Department of Economic Opportunity (the "DEO") was directed by the Florida Legislature through the Florida Microfinance Act to create the Microfinance Guarantee Program (the "Microfinance Program").
+Program").
 As directed under Florida Statute 288.9935, the DEO contracted with Enterprise Florida to administer the Microfinance Program, and Enterprise Florida received \$4,825,000 in funding from the DEO.
-Of this amount, \$25,000 is to be used to promote the Microfinance Program, while the remaining \$4,800,000 is to be maintained by Enterprise Florida to issue loan guarantees.
+Of this amount, \$25,000 was allocated to promote the Microfinance Program, while the remaining \$4,800,000 was allocated to Enterprise Florida to issue loan guarantees.

-As Enterprise Florida is administering the Microfinance Program as an independent contractor of the DEO, funding for the program is payable back to the DEO upon termination of the program.
+As Enterprise Florida is administering the Microfinance Program as an independent contractor of the DEO, unspent funding for the program of \$4,837,268 is payable back to the DEO upon termination of the program.